ctrl-alt-del/devenv/cheatsheet/overview.md

 #### Redis
 [Redis](http://en.wikipedia.org/wiki/Redis) stands for REmote DIctionary Server.
 It is open source and one of the most popular KV-RAM NoSQL.

+#### CouchDB
+[CouchDB](http://en.wikipedia.org/wiki/CouchDB) is a document-oriented NoSQL database that uses JSON to store data, JavaScript as its query language using MapReduce, and HTTP for an API.